-Modi refuses to take questions at first presser, draws flak
+Modi ducks questions at first presser, draws flak

 New Delhi, May 17: Narendra Modi left everyone surprised when he showed up on the dais for a press conference by BJP president Amit Shah, but the Prime Minister did not take any questions which gave the opposition fresh ammo to intensify the attack.